Resources

 SOUTH DAKOTA SOLID WASTE MANAGEMENT ASSOCIATION – FINAL RESOLUTIONS

-2024-4 The SDSWMA supports the existing Solid Waste Management Grant/Loan Program and underscores the importance of the program for future environmentally sound solid waste management.
+2026-4 The SDSWMA supports the existing Solid Waste Management Grant/Loan Program and underscores the importance of the program for future environmentally sound solid waste management.
+SDSWMA supports awards of grants and loans from the existing Solid Waste Management Grant/Loan Program based solely on the merit of the grant or loan applicant without regard to the commercial, for-profit, non-profit or public sector nature of the applicant.

 SDSWMA Scholarship Program